|

 perhaps be traced back to the second pilot.
 We now know

-this story as "Where No Man Has Gone Before", written
+"Where No Man Has Gone Before",

-by Samuel Peeples.
+written by Samuel Peeples.
 However, producers Herb Solow

 and Robert Justman revealed in their "Inside Star Trek"